se7enxweb/clone.digg.one/doc/INSTALL.md

    or
    Oracle 11g

-### eZ Components:
+### Zeta Components:
-   Enterprise edition includes a version of eZ Components that is tested and certified with this version of eZ Publish-

-   The community edition requires the latest stable release of Zeta Components.
+eZ Publish 6.0 edition requires the latest stable release of Zeta Components.
    To install this, you also need to use composer.